Introduction to Blackjack

 Further Refinements of Blackjack Strategy Play

-Then another mathematician arrived on the scene to drive blackjack strategy and advantage play to further heights.
-Harvey Dubner was also somewhat of a computer expert so it did not take him long to come up with a newer card counting system that was much simpler than Thorp’s.
+Then another mathematician arrived on the scene to drive blackjack strategy and advantage play to new heights.
+Harvey Dubner was also something of a computer expert, so it did not take him long to come up with a newer card counting system that was much simpler than Thorp’s.

 Basic Strategy